artnotfound/device-asset/README.md

 ## Motivation

 `device-asset` is used to read the browser's `window` + `screen` to calculate the best file size you should use for a given asset.
-Additionally, you can pass options like `base` and `ext` to immediately create the correct filename path.
+Additionally, you can pass options like `base` and `ext` to immediately create the correct asset path.

 ## Specific Devices supported: